chriss-mo/League23/README.md

 ## Framing a Prediction Problem
 Our prediction model aims to answer the question: **How likely can a team get the first to three towers?** In other words, given the statistics that are an indicator of team strength, can we predict whether or not a team will be able to beat their opponent to destroy three towers?
 This problem is a binary classification problem, as we are trying to predict the binary column `firsttothreetowers`.
 For our test statistic, we will use accuracy, as we want to reduce false positives, and can easily do further analysis on false negatives.
+We want to use `kills`, `minionkills`, `monsterkills`, and `dpm` as our features, since they are indicators of team strength and we hypothesize that stronger teams will be the first to get three towers in a game.

 ## Baseline Model
-*coming soon*
+Our baseline model consisted of the X_train and X_test having `kills`, `minionkills`, `monsterkills`, and `dpm` as columns, and our y_train and y_test simply being the `firsttothreetowers` column.
+All of the features we used are quantitative, so encoding was not necessary for our base model.
+We used a Random Forest Classifier because we believed that the model would avoid fitting better than a standard decision tree.
+The base model achieved an accuracy of 0.74, which we believe is quite good, but can be improved on.

 ## Final Model
 *coming soon*